-- We discuss our approach to capping avoided unserved energy benefits and the rationale for this approach - in section 5.2.1.
-The NPV results presented in section 6 are based on the capped avoided unserved energy - benefits.
+We discuss our approach to capping avoided unserved energy benefits and the rationale for this approach in section 5.2.1.
+The NPV results presented in the DPAR and FPAR are based on the capped avoided unserved energy benefits.

 In this appendix, for completeness, we present information on the uncapped avoided unserved energy and the associated present value of net market benefits.